Bajahaw/Chess/README.md

 The project is built using Ant, with the build configuration specified in the [build.xml](build.xml) file.
 Unit tests are run using JUnit, with the JUnit library located in the `lib/junit_5` directory.

-This dicription is written by chatgpt and does not represent the author's idea for the project, It is just for the beauty of the page.
+This description is written by chatgpt and does not represent the author's idea for the project, It is just for the beauty of the page.
 If you have a problem or suggestion feel free to ask or use the issues section.